hapax/hapax.github.io/assets/bh-kids.md

 This is how much *mass-energy* the black hole has, according to Einstein's gem.
 We will equate this to the gravitational energy stored in the black hole.
-Recall Newton's law of gravitation,
+Recall Newton's inverse square law of gravity,

 $$
 F_\text{grav} = \frac{GMm}{r^2},